5 Powerful Ways to Bully-Proof Your Child & Increase Their Self-Esteem

 As a quiet, shy kid in 7th grade who had been abused, I was often a target to other kids who could see that I lacked confidence.
 When I would enter classrooms, pass by a group of kids, or go to eat lunch, I often held my head down hoping no one would notice me, because I didn’t feel safe in the world.

-Being called “Darkie,” “Ugly” and being harassed by popular football players and other popular kids at school increased my lack of self-esteem, social anxiety and depression.
+Being called names and harassed by “popular” kids at school increased my lack of self-esteem, social anxiety and depression.
 The effects of experiencing chronic bullying for years lasted well throughout my college years.
 Instead of feeling proud of myself for beating the odds and getting an education, I hid myself from the world.

 I began to develop an unhealthy relationship with food in order to mask my emotions.
 I also began to gain weight so that I could be invisible in order to avoid encountering more traumatic events.
 Although I have been able to heal from childhood bullying, there are many foster children who have the same struggles I endured.
 For many of them, going to school can be like going into a war zone.
 It can trigger anxiety or even depression, especially if they have low self-esteem due to experiencing trauma, abandonment or neglect.